rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 smaller examples we discussed in this chapter.

-As we mentioned, since very little of how Rust deals with concurrency has to be part of the language, there are many concurrency solutions implemnted as crates.
+As we mentioned, since very little of how Rust deals with concurrency has to be part of the language, there are many concurrency solutions implemented as crates.
 These evolve more quickly than the standard library; search online for the current state-of-the-art crates for use in multithreaded situations.